KarlyLamm/ToDoList/README.md

 # ToDoList
-This application creates a ToDo list, as well as the ability to make new lists for the purpose of practicing my angular and TypeScript skills.
+This application creates a ToDo list, as well as the ability to make new lists to practice using Angular.